zianpan/MLIP_Lab6/Lab5.md

 To receive credit for this lab, show your work to the TA during recitation.

 ## Deliverables
-- [ ] Show correct configuration of a Jenkins pipeline on forked [Lab5 Github Repo](https://github.com/JayYu0116/MLIP_Lab5/).
+- [ ] Show correct configuration of a Jenkins pipeline on **forked [Lab5 Github Repo](https://github.com/JayYu0116/MLIP_Lab5/)**.
 The build process must automatically fetch Jenkinsfile and run pipeline according to it.
 - [ ] Complete the `jenkinsfile` to make the Jenkins pipeline test the repo during each build.
 - [ ] Complete the `test_data_transformation` function in `test.py` to test data split step.